Ashkurapati/secured-consumer-lending-platform/README.md

 # Stepping Stones - Secured Consumer Lending Platform

-An end-to-end machine learning platform for **Probability of Default (PD)** modelling, built for Stepping Stones
+An end-to-end machine learning platform for **Probability of Default (PD)** modelling, built for Stepping Stones.

 The system replaces manual risk rules with a LightGBM model trained on 1.33 million real-world LendingClub loans, and exposes it through a live web application that computes collateral requirements, interest rates, and repayment schedules in real time.